 The Florida Sheriffs Association offers a special "Lifetime Honorary Membership" to Sheriffs' Office employees with 40 years of service or more to law enforcement.
 If you fit the criteria – having served at least 20 years and one day in a Florida Sheriff's Office, with the remaining years of law enforcement service within the state of Florida – please contact your sheriff to be recognized.

-Sheriffs' Offices, download this form to submit names.
+Sheriffs' Offices may also download this form to submit names.

 A rare award that the Florida sheriffs bestow on occasion is the title of “Honorary Sheriff.”
+This is given to someone who is a big supporter of law enforcement in Florida.
+The recipient, being of both high character and ethics, is recognized for their long-time support and relationship with law enforcement and/or the civil duties performed for the law enforcement society.
 See the list of previous recipients and years.
 (PDF)